bartvanhoey/FunctionalCSharp/README.md

 ## Declarative (functional) programming vs imperative programming

 The difference between the functional and imperative style is that imperative code relies on statements; functional code relies on expressions

 By preferring expressions to statements, your code becomes more declarative, and hence more readable.

+=> Some(transfer).Map(Normalize).Where(validator.IsValid).ForEach(Book);

+This Functional Code reads much like a bullet-point definition of a workflow.
+The code is closer to the spoken language and, easier to understand and to maintain.

 ## Arrow Notation